3301 Travel on University Business

 Employees may use their personal vehicles for business purposes.
 The use of a personal vehicle for University business will only be reimbursed at the federal mileage allowance rate for business travel, published in the Controller’s Office Fact Sheet.
 This rate covers the cost of vehicle usage, including gasoline; the traveler will not be reimbursed separately for gas expenses.
 Travelers will, however, be reimbursed for tolls and reasonable parking fees.

 If travelers use their personal vehicle for business travel, documentation of business miles must include the business purpose for the travel and the number of miles driven.
-Note: personal vehicle reimbursement is limited to no more than the cost of a comparable trip’s least expensive airfare within the main cabin class (e.g., economy, coach) that is consistent with business requirements.
+Note: personal vehicle reimbursement is limited to no more than the cost of a comparable trip’s air travel within the basic least expensive unrestricted accommodations class offered by commercial airlines, consistent with business requirements.

 If a personal vehicle is used for business purposes primarily for the traveler’s convenience and results in a higher cost than other modes of transportation, reimbursement will be limited to the lower of the following:

-- cost of the least expensive airfare within the main cabin class (e.g., economy, coach) that is consistent with business requirements between the nearest commercial airport serving the origin and destination cities; or
+- cost of the air travel within the basic least expensive unrestricted accommodations class offered by commercial airlines, consistent with business requirements, between the nearest commercial airport serving the origin and destination cities; or

 - cost of train fare within the main cabin class (e.g., economy, coach) that is reasonably priced, consistent with business requirements, between the nearest passenger station serving the origin and destination cities.